 How did StudentsFIRST.tech get started?

-Robin Lee, the founder of StudentsFIRST.tech, has a rich background in robotics, having been a member of Team 2910 Jack-in-the-Bot.
+Robin Lee, the founder of StudentsFIRST.tech, has a rich background in robotics, having been a member of robotics teams since elementary school.

-Robin’s journey took an unexpected turn when they privately expressed concerns about the dynamics between mentors and students on the team.
+Robin’s journey took an unexpected turn when they were on Jack-in-the-Bot FRC Team 2910 and they privately expressed concerns about the dynamics between mentors and students on the team.
 Unfortunately, this led to Robin’s departure from the team.

 However, this experience sparked a positive change.
 Robin recognized the need for a platform where students and adults could openly discuss challenges within the robotics community, particularly regarding the balance of mentor involvement and student autonomy.

-Initially focusing on the right to freedom of speech, however, it became evident that the issue extended beyond one team; it resonated with robotics teams nationwide.
+Initially, Robin focused on the right to freedom of speech.
+However, it became evident that the issue extended beyond one team; it resonated with robotics teams nationwide.
 Many faced similar challenges, with overly involved adults sometimes hindering student learning and impacting the fairness of competitions.

 In January 2024, StudentsFIRST.tech was established as a Washington state non-profit corporation to address these concerns in a constructive and collaborative manner.
 The organization aims to bring together like-minded individuals within the FIRST community to advocate for positive change and work towards solutions that benefit all involved.